Sweet Cream Cold Foam (Starbucks)

 How to Make Sweet Cream Cold Foam

-1. Chill the ingredients.
 First, be sure your ingredients are completely chilled.
 If the vanilla cream is warm, it will be difficult to whip.

 Plus, your foam will flatten much more quickly, so cold ingredients are a must!

-2. Whip the foam.
 For blending, I recommend using a milk frother.
 A regular blender isn’t going to do the job at all, and you’ll just end up with a thick flavored cream.

 You could try hand mixing, an immersion blender, a food processor, or whatever other fancy appliance you have sitting around your kitchen, but a frother is really the fastest and most effective.

-Storing and Best Practices
+Storing Cold Foam and Best Practices

 This isn’t really a prep-ahead-the-week-before kind of deal.
 You ideally want to use your foam within 24 hours of making it.

-As for storing, you always want to use an airtight container.
 Something with a wide opening, like a mason jar, is best so that you can dip your spoon into it without making a mess and flattening the foam.

-bowl of sweet cream cold foam with close up of spoonful
+spoonful of sweet cream cold foam

-Sweet Cream Cold Foam FAQ
+Vanilla Sweet Cream Cold Foam FAQ

 What does Starbucks sweet cream cold foam taste like?